InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 ```bash
 dotnet ef migrations add InitialMigration
 ```

+> **NOTE:** All CLI commands, as the one above, has to be run from the folder where current project (.csproj file) is.

 This command generates a migration C# file alongside the current snapshot of the database schema in your project under `Migrations`.